Kids aren’t just tiny adults. Their bodies deal with COVID differently.

 This short, accessible animation explains how the UK mismanaged their response to the Delta variant, and how experiences there and in India can serve as a warning to the US.

 Why and how does Delta spread so fast?
 It ramps up production very quickly – infected folks can be detected four days after exposure on average, compared to six days for folks infected with the original or “wild type” virus – and it makes a LOT of copies of itself.
 People infected with Delta have about 1000x the viral load of people infected with the wild type.
+As a result, Delta is outcompeting other variants.

 A brief, useful overview on Delta from STAT News as of 07.23.21 lives here.